jackyzha0/quartz/content/notes/01-states.md

 	- show other things when you look to either side or down
 	- virtual workspace
 	- track hand to move virtual tabs around on screen
-	-
+	- this is developing into an OS i should keep it simple
+- instead of sitting vs standing detect working at computer/laptop

 walking
 - navigation information and directions
 - maps of the area with users location
 - nearby points of interest
-- Local weather information
+- local weather information
-- Directions or maps to nearby places of interest
+- directions or maps to nearby places of interest
-- Health and fitness stats, like step count or distance traveled
+- health and fitness stats
-- Public transportation schedules or alerts
+  - step count, calories
+- public transport
+  - closures
+  - delays
+  - nearby
-- Recommendations for nearby shops, attractions or entertainment
+- recommendations for nearby shops, attractions or entertainment
+  - depends on time of walk. maybe show different stuff on a walk after work vs a walk on the weekend vs during lunch break
+  - if walk during lunch time show nearby food
-- Social media updates or messages
+- social media updates or messages
-- Emergency services or support

 running
 - Health and fitness stats, like heart rate or calories burned